mozilla/uniffi-rs/docs/manual/src/futures.md

 This code uses `asyncio` to drive the future to completion, while our exposed function is used with `await`.

-In Rust `Future<>` terminology, this means the foreign bindings supply the "executor" - think event-loop.
+In Rust `Future` terminology, this means the foreign bindings supply the "executor" - think event-loop, or async runtime.
 In this example it's `asyncio`.
 There's no requirement for a Rust event loop.

 See the [foreign-executor fixture](https://github.com/mozilla/uniffi-rs/tree/main/fixtures/foreign-executor) for more implementation details.